Bookable options include

 No riding experience is needed, but a general level of fitness and confidence around horses is required.

-There is no minimum number of riders required for each tour, but we recommend that all tours be booked in advance so that we can ensure that everyone has a horse to suit their skill level.
+No minimum number of riders is required but we recommend booking tours in advance to ensure that everyone has a horse to suit their skill level.

 What to bring